eddiedane/axios-plux/README.md

 ## Data and config consolidation (just for syntax)

-Config data can be added to request data by adding a $ sign before the config property this distiguises the data and the configs
+The request config can be added to request data by adding a $ sign before the config property this distiguises the data and the configs

 Difference